Minimally Invasive Surgery Provides Option for High-Risk Aortic Stenosis Patients

 Mike Moulton, MD

-Dr. Pavlides and Michael Moulton, MD, cardiothoracic surgeon at The Nebraska Medical Center, both have received special training to perform the procedure.
+Dr. Pavlides and Michael Moulton, MD, cardiothoracic surgeon at Nebraska Medicine, both have received special training to perform the procedure.

 Dr. Pavlides began performing the procedure in 2007 in Europe, at the Onassis Cardiac Surgery Center in Athens, Greece, where he was the chief of interventional cardiology.
 He has since performed more than 150 procedures.